Ian Hegarty, AICP, Community Planner, Philadelphia City Planning Commission

 Judy currently works in administration at Drexel University, but her passion lies in facilitating empowering partnerships between diverse communities, most notably between urban communities and suburban volunteers, and in developing student understanding of and commitment to urban social justice issues with an emphasis on integrity and dignity in building cross-cultural relationships.
 Judy has been privileged to travel to Ecuador, India, Liberia and Nigeria to participate in faith-based NGO work and has been getting to know the African diaspora community in Philadelphia through her marriage to her Nigerian husband, Ray, and their involvement in their church, Winner's Chapel International Philadelphia.
 In her free time Judy enjoys walking all over Philadelphia with her husband, Ray, reading historical novels, eating dark chocolate, and playing with the laser pen with her City Kitties rescue, Teddy B.

-Rich Freeh, City Energy Project Manager, Philadelphia Office of Sustainability
+Richard Freeh, Office of Sustainability

 Rich Freeh is the City Energy Project Manager for the Office of Sustainability in the City of Philadelphia.
 In this capacity, he is responsible for leading Philadelphia's initiatives as part of the City Energy Project, which is designed to improve performance in the city’s largest privately-owned buildings.
 He also supports Philadelphia's climate adaptation planning efforts and co-authors the city's Greenworks sustainability plan updates.
 Prior to taking on this role, Rich administered the city's energy benchmarking program for commercial buildings.